About the workshop

 This workshop is supported by the

-IEEE‑RAS Technical Committee on "Autonomous Ground Vehicles and Intelligent Transportation Systems", TIER IV, and the Autoware Foundation.
+IEEE‑RAS Technical Committee on "Autonomous Ground Vehicles and Intelligent Transportation Systems", TIER IV, the Autoware Foundation, MIRMI, and the Robotics Institute Germany.